Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 All travelers must complete an online Embarkation/Disembarkation (ED) card between 72 hours and 4 hours prior to travel to Aruba.
-As part of completing the card, travelers from high-risk areas and non-European countries must upload proof of a negative PCR test result that was obtained within 72 to 12 hours before travel to Aruba or pre-pay for a PCR test at the Aruba airport.
+As part of completing the card, travelers from high-risk areas and non-European countries must upload proof of a negative molecular test result that was obtained within 72 to 12 hours before travel to Aruba, regardless of their vaccination status.

 Additionally, Aruba is one of the countries that are open for tourism that requires travelers to have visitors insurance.
 Purchasing Aruba Visitors Insurance is a mandatory part of completing the ED card.
 All travelers must also download the Aruba Health App.

 You can travel to Aruba from most countries right now.
 Below is a map of all the countries that can visit Aruba at the moment.

 Travelers from any country except Venezuela can travel to Aruba

 Aruba has implemented quite a few entry requirements for visitors.